GenesisFR/HowToBecomeGoodAtShooters/README.md

 - same as the Black Tusk variant, except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves from the operator to prevent collateral damage
 - distance speed is affected by veterancy

-#### Mini tank
+#### Mini-tank
-- same as the Black Tusk variant, except it can still target you after killing its controller
+- same as the Black Tusk [variant](#mini-tank), except it can still target you after killing its controller and elites don't fire incendiary grenades

 #### Rusher
-- same as the Black Tusk variant, except he throws shock grenades
+- same as the Black Tusk [variant](#rusher), except he throws shock grenades

 #### Sniper
-- same as the Black Tusk variant, except she only needs 2s to acquire a target before shooting
+- same as the Black Tusk [variant](#sniper), except she only needs 2s to acquire a target before shooting

 #### Tank
-- same as the Black Tusk variant, except the support station is replaced with a variant of the SHD Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
+- same as the Black Tusk [variant](#tank), except the support station is replaced with a variant of the SHD Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
 - tries to get close because of his stinger hive
 - the stinger hive temporarily stops working when he's disrupted (TODO: check if it's the same when shocked)

 #### Thrower
-- same as the Black Tusk elite variant, except he always fires his airburst launcher in volleys of 3
+- same as the Black Tusk [variant](#thrower), except he always fires his airburst launcher in volleys of 3
 - the time between grenade shots is affected by veterancy

 ## Credits